ProCreate Project Public Interventions: Lewisham Shopping Centre 2023

 We are drowned, flooded, swept away.
 We fight wayward currents and are swamped by huge, unexpected waves.
 We float, aimlessly on the surface, or fear hidden depths.
 We walk on shifting sands or cannot touch the bottom.
 We watch tides turn, and loved ones carried away.
 We feel tidal waves of emotion, or submerge our feelings.
 We launch secrets and messages in hopeful bottles, and drown our sorrows.
 We search for safe harbour; something to anchor to; a port in a storm.
 We dip our toe in, cautiously, or strike out bravely on journeys of discovery to new shores.
 We launch our lifeboats and hope for rescue.

-This body of work represents a sea change in my work, a breakthrough in my life and practice: a watershed moment where I finally gave myself permission to make the work I wanted to make.
+In many ways, this body of work represents a watershed in my practice: a sea change.
 ‘Freedom of Movement’ has evolved from an examination of my existence and practice, post-motherhood, to a far wider conversation about the visible and invisible forces that have influence over the lives of women today.

 Made against a backdrop of the “cut your hair” protests in Iran, the daily diminishment of women’s rights and lives in Afghanistan, and the endless, sad parade of small, hopeless relics of desperate overnight channel crossings in unfit vessels, my own lived experience often feels laughably self indulgent.
 So I make this work for those others, for all of us - women, mothers, girls, daughters, babies - because I have the luxury to be able to do so.